ft-290008buchok/3d-dicom-viewer/README.md

 The program is designed for segmentation and creating 3D models of certain organs from DICOM images.
 Main development tools Qt, VTK, C++.

 The program only works with dicom data encoded in HU (Hounsfield units).
+Preferred input data format is raw DICOM series.
 # Functionality
 - Build 3D Model from DICOM
 - Segmentation of certain organs